Construction Accident Attorney in Tracy

 Construction accidents often have serious, life-changing consequences for victims and their loved ones.
 At our firm, we believe in helping those affected by these tragic accidents and are committed to fighting for the justice they deserve.

 We have a 98% success rate in the cases we have handled and, to date, our attorneys have secured more than $125 million for injured workers and their families.
-If you or someone you love was involved in a construction accident in Tracy or any of the surrounding areas, reach out to Pacific Workers’ Compensation Law Center today to learn how we can help.
+If you or someone you love was involved in a construction accident in Tracy or any of the surrounding areas, reach out to Pacific Workers', The Lawyers for Injured Workers today to learn how we can help.
 Your time to file a claim is limited, so don’t wait until it’s too late!